+Personal bankrupties are rising in 2023 compared to 2022.
 Bankruptcy is defined as "a legal proceeding involving a person or business that is unable to repay outstanding debts."
 The idea is to develop a plan that enables the individual (or business) to gain a fresh financial start while providing creditors with some prospect of repayment for outstanding debts.
 The personal bankruptcy rate provides an indication of the overall financial health of individuals and families.
 As consumers acquire excessive debt or economies are in recession, for example, the threat of personal bankruptcy increases.
 The laws governing bankruptcy changed in 2005, which had the immediate effect of reducing the number of individuals filing for bankruptcy.
-Kentucky's personal bankruptcy rate in 2021 was 2.0 bankruptcies per 1,000 population.
-The U.S. average has been somewhat lower over the 2000-2021 period, and stood at 1.6 in 2021.
-Overall, the bankruptcy rate has been on a downward trend since 2010, and is at its lowest point in the last twenty years.
-The number of personal bankruptcy filings were down 9 percent nationally in the first three quarters of 2022 compared to the first three quarters of 2021.
+Kentucky's personal bankruptcy rate in 2022 was 1.9 bankruptcies per 1,000 population.
+The U.S. average has been somewhat lower over the 2000-2022 period, and stood at 1.1 in 2022.
+Overall, the bankruptcy rate has been on a downward trend since 2010, and is at its lowest point in the last twenty-two years.
+However, beginning in 2023 the bankruptcy rate as been increasing.
+The number of personal bankruptcy filings were up 15 percent nationally in the first three quarters of 2023 compared to the first three quarters of 2022.

 Personal Bankruptcies,

-Kentucky, Competitor States, and the U.S., 2000-2021
+Kentucky, Competitor States, and the U.S., 2000-2022

 (bankruptcies per 1,000 population)

-Source: Estimated using data from Administrative Office of the U.S. Courts & Census data, various years.
+Source: Author's calculations based on Administrative Office of the U.S. Courts & Census data, various years.